 Our worship resources page, which caters for all people across our Synod, is updated each week.
-Available at: https://victas.uca.org.au/resources/covid-19-worship-resources/
+Available at: https://victas.uca.org.au/ resources/covid-19-worship-resources/ As of 06/04/2020

 ZOOM VIRTUAL MEETING LICENCES

 What does it cost for a Zoom meeting licence?